invenia/blog/_posts/JuliaLangFeatures.md

 ## Traits on functions
-We can  also attach traits to functions, becuase functions are instances of singleton types, e.g. `foo::typeof(foo)`.
+We can  also attach traits to functions, because functions are instances of singleton types, e.g. `foo::typeof(foo)`.
 We can use this to do declarative input transforms.

 ### Example: different functions expect the arrangement of observations to be different
-Difference ML Models might expect the inputs be:
+Different ML Models might expect the inputs be:
     - Iterator of Observations.
     - Matrix with Observations in Rows.
     - Matrix with Observations in Columns.